Independent Authority for Fiscal Responsibility: History

 The creation of Independent Fiscal Institutions (IFIs) such as AIReF began in the middle of the 20th century.
 The Netherlands created the first IFI in 1947.
 A few years later, other countries such as Denmark and Germany took the step and, somewhat later, the United States, Belgium, Austria, South Korea, Sweden and Canada also established IFIs.

 AIReF, the Spanish IFI, was set up in 2013 as a result of Organic Law 6/2013.
 The reform of the fiscal framework after the euro crisis led to the proliferation of Independent Fiscal Institutions at a European level.
 They were created with the aim of generating more accurate macroeconomic forecasts at a country level and to prevent, as had happened in previous years, optimistic forecasts generating higher than expected deficits.
 The supervision of compliance with national and European fiscal rules by the different Euro Area countries is the other major mission entrusted to Independent Fiscal Institutions, with the aim of ensuring the sustainability of public finances.

 Presidency

 In February 2014, José Luis Escrivá was appointed as the first President of the institution, after the Finance Committee of the Congress of Deputies accepted the proposal submitted by the Government.
 In March 2014, AIReF’s Organic Statute was approved and the rest of the Steering Committee was incorporated over the second quarter of the year.
 The committee met for the first time in June 2014.
 The work of the institution effectively began at that time.

 In March 2020, the Government approved the appointment of Cristina Herrero as the new President of AIReF, after the Finance Committee of the Congress of Deputies unanimously accepted her candidacy.

+In March 2026, the third government of Pedro Sánchez nominated Inés Olóndriz de Moraga, Secretary-General for Regional and Local Financing in the Ministry of Finance, as president.
+Her appointment was controversial, given her senior government position, which she was supposed to oversee, and was criticized by both former President Herrero and the opposition parties.
+Ultimately, it received the approval of the relevant Congress of Deputies committee, although the People's Party and Vox parties voted against it, and Junts abstained, calling the process a "circus".